-- 1. Initially, parent complaints should be brought to the teacher involved or the campus principal/designee. - a.
-Often the problem can be resolved through an informal conference with the teacher or principal/designee. - 2.
-A parent conference will be scheduled with the teacher or principal/designee who will provide a written or oral response as to the determination of the conference. - 3.
-When a conference does not resolve the complaint, the parent may make a written request to the appropriate Associate Superintendent for them to consider the matter. - 4.
-If the problem is not resolved at that level, the parent may make a written request to have the Superintendent consider the matter. - 5.
+- 1. Initially, parent complaints should be brought to the teacher involved. - a.
+Often the problem can be resolved through an informal conference with the teacher. - 2.
+A parent conference will be scheduled with the teacher who will provide a written or oral response as to the determination of the conference. - 3.
+When a conference does not resolve the complaint, the parent may make a written/verbal request to the appropriate principal/designee for them to consider the matter. - 4.
+When a conference does not resolve the complaint, the parent may make a written request to the appropriate Associate Superintendent for them to consider the matter. - 5.
+If the problem is not resolved at that level, the parent may make a written request to have the Superintendent consider the matter. - 6.
 If the problem is still not resolved, a written request should be submitted for the Board of Education to consider the matter at its next regular meeting.